sapegin/washingcode-book/manuscript/book.md

 }
 ```

-Now that's a big improvement over the initial version.
+Now that’s a big improvement over the initial version.
 I’ve also renamed the `idsArrayObj` variable, because “array object” doesn’t make any sense to me.

 The next step would be out of the scope of this section: the code inside `// 70 lines of code` mutates the `fullRecordsArray`, see [Avoid mutation](#avoid-mutation) below to learn why mutations aren’t good and how to avoid them.